 Gollum: Oh yes we could.
 Spoilin' nice fish.
 Give it to us raw and wrrriggling; you keep nasty chips.

 Sam: You're hopeless.

 In certain fantasy and science fiction settings, there will occasionally be meat-eating characters who prefer to eat their meat raw, sometimes even alive, rather than cooked.
 This frequently marks the characters as more savage and/or animal-like, especially if they are Beast Men who resemble animals that would be expected to eat raw meat.
 They may also eat raw meat because it is more "macho" to do so.

-- Happy from Fairy Tail loves his fish raw rather than cooked.
+- Happy (a catlike creature) from Fairy Tail loves his fish raw rather than cooked.
 This is shown when he gets upset over Natsu using his fire magic to fry a whole fish bigger than the two of them combined.

 - Galaxy Quest: Alexander Dane plays the Rubber Forehead Alien Dr. Lazarus, whose Trademark Favorite Food is live Kep-mok blood ticks, in the Show Within a Show.
 Alexander is less than pleased when the Thermians recreate "his" favorite meal faithfully.

 - Taken Up to Eleven with the titular alien in Paul, who uses his Healing Hands to resurrect a dead bird, and then immediately eats it, because to him, a living bird tastes better than a dead one.